Showing posts with label Outdoor Activities. Show all posts

 -Check the weather ahead of time so that you can dress appropriately.
 Check road conditions to make sure they are clear for travel.

--Tube Tahoe is conveniently located right next to a grocery Holiday Market, gas station, and Pretty Odd Weiners
+-Tube Tahoe is conveniently located right next to a grocery Holiday Market, gas station, and Pretty Odd Weiners (love them)

 -outside sleds are not allowed for safety purposes